vetscience/HPGAP/README.md

 Usage
 	HPGAP.pl --samplelist sample.list --reference reference.fa [-options]

-	--run <String> use this option choose one of steps below (the option should not be used with --step at the same time) step0_indexing
+	--run <String> use this option to choose one of steps below (this option should not be used with --step at the same time) step0_indexing
 		step1_read_filtering
 		step1_read_mapping